audioxide/data/data/posts/20200601-funnyfarm-vii.md

 Thenmayne waved his hand.
 ‘I keep close tabs on all my top clients, and Bas is nothing if not a top client.
 I hadn’t heard from him for several hours so I knew he’d need me soon.
 I say,’ his eyes widened at the sight of Stone unloading instruments from the van, ‘you’re not in a band are you?’

 ‘As a matter of fact we are,’ Hazard said.
-He steeled himself then added, ‘we’re The Band With No Name.’
+He steeled himself then added, ‘we’re the Band With No Name.’

 ‘Marvelous, marvelous.’